aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 1. Sign into the AWS Management Console and open the Amazon EC2 console at [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2).

-2. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region i.e. US West (Oregon).
+2. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region i.e. EU West (Ireland).

 3. Click on **Key Pairs** in the NETWORK & SECURITY section near the bottom of the leftmost menu.
 This will display a page to manage your SSH key pairs.